allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 The problem is that, not providing a value to a struct is not a problem in __Go__.
 This value will default to it's [zero value](https://tour.golang.org/basics/12) and everything will compile.
 This was the __show stopper__ for me.
 I realized that I __couldn't rely on the compiler__ to get my back when I was doing mistakes.
 At this point, I was wondering: why should I bother learning __Go__ if the compiler can't do much better than [Python and mypy](http://mypy-lang.org/)?
 Of course concurrency is much better with __Go__, but the downside of not being able to rely on the compiler was too much for me.

-Don't get me wrong, I still think that __Go__ is a __progress compared to Python__ and I would definitively recommand people to learn Go instead of Python if they had to pick one of the two.
+Don't get me wrong, I still think that __Go__ is a __progress compared to Python__ and I would definitively recommend people to learn Go instead of Python if they had to pick one of the two.
 But for my personal case, as someone who already knew Python and wanted something a lot safer, Go didn't bring enough to the table in that specific domain.

 ## Into Rust.